lpipes/tronko/README.md

 		-6, Skip the bwa build if already exists
 		-u, Score constant [default: 0.01]

 Tronko uses the <a href="https://github.com/smarco/WFA2-lib">Wavefront Alignment Algorithm (version 2)</a> or <a href="https://github.com/noporpoise/seq-align">Needleman-Wunsch Algorithm</a> for semi-global alignments.
-It uses <a href="https://github.com/lh3/bwa">bwa</a> for alignment to leaf nodes, and uses <a href="https://github.com/DavidLeeds/hashmap">David Leeds' hashmap</a> for hashmap implementation in C.
+It uses <a href="https://github.com/lh3/bwa">bwa</a> for alignment to leaf nodes, and uses <a href="https://github.com/DavidLeeds/hashmap">David Leeds' hashmap</a> for hashmap implementation in C. `tronko-assign` does not reverse complement your reads automatically.
+You must use options `-v` or `-z` to reverse complement your read for better alignment to the reference database.
+For more information on the direction of your reads based on your library prep, please refer to this helpful blog here: <a href="http://onetipperday.blogspot.com/2012/07/how-to-tell-which-library-type-to-use.html">http://onetipperday.blogspot.com/2012/07/how-to-tell-which-library-type-to-use.html</a>.

 ## Example output